Shuba19/Cuda-Triangle-Counting/README.md

 ```
 ### Arguments
 - -i : Input file path (in a METIS style format, look at the  [manual](https://sites.cc.gatech.edu/dimacs10/data/manual.ps) for further information)
-- -t : To specify if the user wants to see the time taken to count the triangles
 - -d : Specify if the graph is directed, if there is no such flag, the graph is considered undirected
 - -h : To display help message
 - -help : To display help message